JasperHof/JasperHof.github.io/_docs/recommendations.md

 In case one of the phenotypes should analysed, the user can specify the phenotype using the `--mpheno` flag.
 For example, `--mpheno 3` indicates that the third phenotype of the phenotype should be analysed.

 It is also possible to simultaneously analyse all phenotypes in step 1 by adding `--mpheno ALL`.
-This feature reduces computational demands, and is recommended when analysing multiple phenotypes.
+This feature reduces the total computational demands, and is recommended when analysing multiple phenotypes.
 An example command line for analysing multiple phenotypes is:

 ```
 ./ldak6.linux --kvik-step1 kvik --bfile data --pheno phenofile --covar covfile --mpheno ALL --max-threads 4